-Beibei’s recent research has been published in Marketing Science, Management Science and several top IS, Economics, Marketing and CS conferences.
-She is the recipient of the Anna Loomis McCandless Chair Professorship at Carnegie Mellon University in 2015.
-She is the winner of the Best Paper Award at the 20th International World Wide Web Conference (WWW 2011), Best Theme Paper Award at the International Conference on Information Systems (ICIS 2012), a Google Faculty Research Award, an Adobe Faculty Research Award and a CAI Research Award from Wharton Customer Analytics Initiative.
-I am the winner of the Junior Marketing Researcher Award at the Big Data Marketing Conference 2015.
-I am also the winner of the INFORMS ISS Nunamaker-Chen Dissertation Award , the ACM SIGMIS Best Doctoral Dissertation Award and the Herman E. Krooss Doctoral Dissertation Award in 2012-2013.
+Beibei is the recent recipient of the INFORMS ISS Sandy Slaughter Early Career Award in 2019 and the Anna Loomis McCandless Chair Professorship at Carnegie Mellon University in 2015.
+Beibei's research has been published in Management Science, Marketing Science, Information Systems Research, Management Information Systems Quarterly, and several top IS, Economics, Marketing and CS conferences.
+She is the winner of the Best Paper Award at the 20th International World Wide Web Conference (WWW 2011), two Best Paper Awards and one Best Impact Paper Award at the International Conference on Information Systems (ICIS 2012, 2019, 2022), over ten Best Paper Awards at major journals and workshops in IT & Management (ISR, WITS, WISE, CIST).
+She has won three NSF Awards with over $3M total funding, seven Faculty Research Awards from NBER Amazon, Google, Facebook, Adobe and Marketing Science Institute (MSI), and a WCAI Research Award from Wharton Customer Analytics Initiative.
+Beibei is the winner of the Junior Marketing Researcher Award at the Big Data Marketing Conference 2015.
+She is also the winner of the INFORMS ISS Nunamaker-Chen Dissertation Award , the ACM SIGMIS Best Doctoral Dissertation Award and the Herman E. Krooss Doctoral Dissertation Award in 2012-2013.

-> Prior to getting her PhD, Beibei held a BS and a MS in Computer Science.
+Prior to getting her PhD, Beibei held a BS and a MS in Computer Science.
 She also minored in Fashion Design.

 - 94-829 - Advanced AI and Business Strategy